 Medigap Plan N Does Not Cover:

-Plan G is usually more expensive than Plan N.
+Plan G may have higher monthly premiums than Plan N.

-For most of the country, Plan G will usually run about $20-25 more each month when comparing G vs N. When looking for the best value, it’s typically a better strategy to sign up for Plan N. It will often depend on your level of health even though N has a copay and you may be responsible for 15% in excess charges.
+For most of the country, Plan G will usually run about $20-25 more each month.
+If you’re in good health and shopping for the best overall value, it’s typically a good strategy to sign up for Plan N. It typically costs less, but often depends on your level of health even though it has a copay and you may be responsible for 15% in excess charges.

 The best policy is the one that is going to meet your coverage, lifestyle and budget goals.
 Your situation is unique.

 Purchasing G may be the best choice if you don’t want to deal with copayments because you go to your doctor frequently.
 Your premium may be a little higher, but avoiding the hassle of copays may be worth it to you.
-However, N might be the right choice if you’re in good health and looking to save money with a lower premium.
+However, you may want to choose Plan N if you’re in good health and looking to save money with a lower premium.

 Choosing the right policy that meets your coverage goals may be a simple decision or more complicated than you thought it would be.
 It often depends on your current health profile as well as what your health will look like in the next few years and beyond.

-When deciding between Plan G and N, you need to weigh the future.
+When you’re newly eligible for Medicare coverage and deciding which plan is best for your situation, you need to weigh the future.
 Your initial open enrollment opportunity to purchase your policy is not necessarily a “final” decision.
 You can always switch policies or carriers at anytime.
 However, you will have to undergo medical underwriting and answer medical questions.
 If you can pass underwriting and be “approved”, you will be able to change plans in the future.

-To clarify, even if your current health dictates that you enroll in a Plan N or G, you need to think about your initial decision on a long-term basis.
+To clarify, even if your current health dictates that you enroll in either plan, you need to think about your initial decision on a long-term basis.
 What policy you enroll in now, may be what you keep out of necessity, because you may have health problems or develop them in the future.

-At REMEDIGAP, we’re here to help you figure this all out.
+At REMEDIGAP, we’re your personal Medicare expert.
+We’re here to help you figure this all out.
 Comparing companies and all of these options can get pretty stressful.
-We hear it everyday how overwhelming it is shopping for the best Medigap policies.
+We hear it everyday how overwhelming it is shopping for the best insurance policies.
 Don’t worry, it’s why we’re here.
 We’ll make this process easy for you.
 We only work with top rated Medigap companies, and we work hard finding low premium options for our clients.